 Segoe Park Playground Replacement - Contract: 2019 Playgrounds - Group 1

-Replacement of the playground at Segoe Park is included in the Parks capital budget for 2019!
+Replacement of the playground at Segoe Park will happen in 2019!

 Parks begins the planning process for playground replacements in advance of the finalization of the budget in order to receive public input and develop design documents for bidding in early 2019.
 The first opportunity for input from the neighborhood on the design of the playground was at the Playgrounds - Group 1 Workshop held on 10/18/2018 a follow-up meeting was held at Van Hise Elementary School library on 12/7/2018 to view concepts for both parks and vote on the installations to occur at each in 2019!
 Materials from both sessions can be found in the links, below.

 Please contact Project Manager Kate Kane at (608) 261-9671 or firstname.lastname@example.org if you would like to provide input on the project but are unable to attend the meeting or have other questions.

 UPDATE: The Madison Parks Foundation has received the full fundraising goal for the features that were requested during the 2nd meeting!
 Congratulations to the neighborhood and all individuals involved in the effort.
 Parks looks forward to seeing the new equipment at the park in 2019!

 Segoe & William Slater Parks Playgrounds Meeting #2

 held on Thursday, December 6 at 6PM - Van Hise Elementary School library (246 S Segoe Rd)

 At this session a brief recap of the decisions made at the Group 1 Workshop session was held, followed by a discussion of the features and proposals for each of the playground sites.